stolencatkarma/CataclysmLD/README.md

 Cataclysm: Looming Darkness
 ===

-A multiplayer reimagining of Cataclysm Dark Days Ahead.
+A multiplayer re-imagining of Cataclysm: Dark Days Ahead.

-Currently only the WYSIWYG building editor has been released.
+Currently the WYSIWYG building editor and pre-release of the client and server have been released.

 ----